Dates and Deadlines

 11:00 a.m. – 4:00 p.m. | Main Hall, Front Campus

 Maker Faire Lynchburg is a gathering of fascinating, curious people who enjoy learning and love sharing what they can do.
 We partner with Vector Space, our local makerspace to bring this event to campus as part of SciFest.
 From engineers to artists to scientists to crafters, the Maker Faire is a venue for these “makers” to show hobbies, experiments, and projects.
 Activities are appropriate for all ages.
-A map of the event, list of Makers, and full schedule of events is coming soon!
-Check out all of the awesome makers that attended in 2024 here: https://lynchburg.makerfaire.com/makers-exhibits/
+Check out all of the awesome makers here: https://lynchburg.makerfaire.com/makers-exhibits/

 In addition to the Maker Faire, hands-on science exhibitions provided by the Randolph College Society of Physics Students will also be present!
 From non-Newtonian fluid to campus sustainability, we look forward to seeing everyone during Sunday activities!

-A map of all 2024 activities may be viewed at https://lynchburg.makerfaire.com/event-map/.
-Feel free to see this older map for past activities in the meantime!
+A map of all 2025 activities may be viewed at https://lynchburg.makerfaire.com/event-map/.

 - Meet the Makers: https://lynchburg.makerfaire.com/makers-exhibits/